Jimmy Hudson: Fictional character biography

-X-Men Blue

-Miss Sinister succeeds in brainwashing the rest of the mutants into her team of enforcers called, The New Marauders.
+After the Multiverse was ultimately reconstructed, Jimmy and several other mutants ended up in Earth-616 where they were captured and experimented on by Miss Sinister, resulting in Jimmy suffering amnesia.
+Miss Sinister succeeds in brainwashing the rest of the mutants into her team of enforcers called the New Marauders.
 Yet Jimmy remains defiant to her control due to his strong resistance to telepathy.
-He manages to escape her, and begins wandering the cold wilderness of Colorado, he exhibits mature characteristics, while fighting and killing a Wendigo.
-He later encounters the time-displaced X-Men, again when they save him from the New Marauders who were sent by Miss Sinister to recapture him.
+He manages to escape her and begins wandering the cold wilderness of Colorado, he exhibits mature characteristics, while fighting and killing a Wendigo.
+He later encounters the time-displaced X-Men again when they save him from the New Marauders who were sent by Miss Sinister to recapture him.
 Afterwards, the young X-Men brought him back to their headquarters in Madripoor and made him a member of their team.

-During The Secret Empire storyline, the team rebels against the government of New Tian following Hydra's takeover of the United States.
+During the "Secret Empire" storyline, the team rebels against the government of New Tian following Hydra's takeover of the United States.
 While in their hideout, they're attacked by a group of mutants sent by Emma Frost.
-The team is captured however Jean and Jimmy are able to escape and regroup in order to plan their next move.
+The team is captured.
+However, Jean Grey and Jimmy are able to escape and regroup in order to plan their next move.
 They are rescued by Danger, who stages a series of elaborate holograms to keep Emma's forces occupied.
 The team begins losing hope when Emma begins telepathically tormenting Cyclops.
 Havok is about to intercept Jean and Jimmy when he is suddenly ambushed by Polaris, resulting in the two of them fighting Jean and Jimmy manage to rescue their teammates and Briar until they're caught by Emma, who has taken control of Cyclops forcing him to attack them.
 Jean manages to release Cyclops from Emma's mental control and the team successfully escapes.